cuthbertLab/music21/music21/documentation/source/developerReference/usingGit.rst

 However, Git repositories can be taught about other remote repositories, otherwise known as **remotes**.
-This is important, because the changes that are made to the official music21 repository will not be automatically propogated to your fork.
+This is important, because the changes that are made to the official music21 repository will not be automatically propagated to your fork.
 You need to teach your fork about the official repository, and fetch those changes into your forks history manually.